-When we think about classic film cameras we wish we owned, many of us will stare off into the distance, with eye glazed over, imaging another world where our everyday shooter was a Leica M6 rangefinder.
+When we think about classic film cameras we wish we owned, many of us will stare off into the distance.
+Our eyes glaze over as we imagine another world where our everyday shooter was a Leica M6 rangefinder.

 Unfortunately, reality is harsh.
 The body alone costs upwards of $1,000.

-Although it may remain a pipe dream for years to come, I’m here with some good news.
+Although the Leica may remain a pipe dream for years to come, I’m here with some good news.
 You can own a huge range of classic film cameras for less than $100!

 Sure, brands such as Leica are famous for their quality and prestige, but so are many of the cameras on this list.
 Some of the sharpest images I’ve ever captured have been on a film camera that cost me less than $100.